nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 -----------------------
 ### Viewing help : `help`
-> :warning: Due to new features, help page is currently being updated.

 Shows a message explaining how to access the help page, as well as a list of available keywords.